Stone’s Throw Productions

 While operating a fully professional mainstage, Pacific Theatre is also community based and offers non-professional community members opportunities to work along side theatre professionals in its community shows through its non-professional counterpart, Stone’s Throw Productions.
 Most Stone’s Throw shows are produced by our season apprentices.

 Equipped with a Canada Food Guide, her nursing training, and a heavy dose of optimism, Heather heads out to a remote reserve in Northern Ontario.
-She’s heard the problems and has the solutions.
-But things don’t go according to her careful plans and she is soon in deep over her head.

 Ask/Tell: The Boler Project • Feb 19-March 5, 2016